Fact Sheet: Chevron Fuels Israeli Apartheid and War Crimes

 Chevron’s business activities in Palestine/Israel

-These gas fields are located in the eastern Mediterranean sea, west of Haifa.
+It operates and partially owns the largest active Israeli gas fields, Tamar and Leviathan, and the smaller and undeveloped Dalit field, all of which are located in the eastern Mediterranean Sea, west of Haifa.
 The gas from Tamar is processed in a rig that is located farther south, off the coast of Isdud/Ashdod.

-Chevron also operates and partially owns the East Mediterranean Gas (EMG) Pipeline, which runs from Israel to Egypt, off the shores of the Gaza Strip.
+Chevron also operates and partially owns the East Mediterranean Gas (EMG) pipeline, which runs from Israel to Egypt, off the coast of the Gaza Strip.

 As the operator of these gas fields and the pipeline, Chevron is in charge of all operations of these projects, including planning, construction, production, and supply.

-Between 2021 and July 2023, Chevron spent over $21 million on lobbying the U.S. government, including on energy issues related to Israel.
+Between 2021 and December 2024, Chevron spent nearly $28.5 million on lobbying the U.S. government, including on energy issues related to Israel.

-Chevron entered the Israeli market in 2020, with the acquisition of Noble Energy.
-It can choose to sell off this investment at any time.
+Chevron entered the Israeli fossil gas market in 2020 with the acquisition of Noble Energy; it can choose to sell off this investment at any time.

 Chevron fuels Israeli apartheid, military occupation, and settler colonialism